polar-app/polar-app/_posts/2019-04-11-Polar-Mission-Statement.md

 In order for Polar to be competitive there must be an economic component to continue funding development.

-Otherwise we risk our ideas and technology being stolen by other companies who wouldn't aggressively support the rights of our user base.
+Otherwise, we risk our ideas and technology being stolen by other companies who wouldn't aggressively support the rights (and goals) of our user base.

 ## User Rights